more events »

 Allumer QuartetBaton Rouge, LA

-Meaning “to light or ignite,”the Cajun French word “allumer” sums up the quartet’s mission to expand horn quartet repertoire while igniting, in our listeners, a passion for music.
+Meaning “to light or ignite,”the Cajun French word “allumer” sums up the quartet’s mission to expand horn quartet repertoire while igniting a passion for music in our listeners.
 Since 2016, our goal has been to bring light to new music by commissioning new works that explore the horn quartet ensemble.

 Murmuration by CJ